 We recognise the need to train all our staff on SEN issues and we have funding available to support this professional development.
 The Inclusion Manager, with the senior leadership team, ensures that training opportunities are matched to school development priorities and those identified through the use of provision management.

-Staff have from September 2014 to November 2016 had training on the following:
+Staff have recently had training on the following:

 Attachment and Trauma training (whole school)